-The w-OFDM is a variation of OFDM that includes pulse-shaping or time-domain windowing.
+w-OFDM is a variation of OFDM that includes pulse-shaping or time-domain windowing.
 In addition, the windowed parts overlap with each other so as to reduce the time-domain overhead resulting from the windowing, achieving the same spectral efficiency as conventional cyclic-prefix OFDM (CP-OFDM).
 Due to its smooth transitions in the time domain, w-OFDM reduces side-lobe levels and achieves better spectral efficiency, a higher reduction of the out-of-band (OOB) emission and/or adjacent channel interference (ACI) rejection, compared to conventional CP-OFDM.
 For these reasons, w-OFDM has been widely deployed in several wireless and wireline communication standards (e.g., see \cite{Doc31, IEEE10, IEEE13, Ghn18, Ghn18b}).

-It is possible to find in the literature different w-OFDM systems \cite{Mul01, Red02, Wei04, Lin07, Lin11, Ach11, DAl12, Bal13, Nha14, Wav5G, Zha16, Zay16, An18, Die19, Pek20}.
+\fcr{Different w-OFDM systems have been proposed in the literature} \cite{Mul01, Red02, Wei04, Lin07, Lin11, Ach11, DAl12, Bal13, Nha14, Wav5G, Zha16, Zay16, An18, Die19, Pek20, Hus22, Gim23}.
 They comprise time-domain windowing in the transmitter (Tx) (e.g. \cite{DAl12}), which helps to control undesired OOB spectral components, i.e., to reduce spectral leakage.
 Some systems also include a time-domain windowing in the receiver (Rx) to increase the OOB rejection and to reduce the power of interfering signals \cite{Mul01, Red02, Lin11, Pek20}, which can increase the signal-to-interference-plus-noise ratio (SINR).
-On the other hand, a CP is always inserted in each transmitted data vector, and in some systems, an additional guard interval or cyclic suffix (CS) is also appended \cite{Mul01, Wav5G, Zay16, An18}.
+On the other hand, a \fcr{cyclic prefix (CP)} is always inserted in each transmitted data vector, \fcr{and an additional guard interval or cyclic suffix (CS) can also be appended \cite{Mul01, Wav5G, Zay16, An18, Gim23}}.